 The only proposed justification for circumcision that still retains any credibility is the suggestion that circumcision somehow reduces the transmission of the HIV virus.

 However, this is not, of course, the original reason the practice of circumcision came to be widespread.
-Instead, it represents a post-hoc rationalization for a practice that was already widespread but the original justifications for which have now been wholly discredited.
+Instead, it represents a recent post-hoc rationalization for a practice that was already widespread but the original justifications for which have now been wholly discredited.

 There are therefore a priori reasons for being skeptical regarding this claim.